TedTimbrell/TedTimbrell.github.io/_posts/2025-01-09-trying-and-failing-to-interpret-embeddings.md

     euc_dist(king, added_queen)=np.float64(23.88454184561374)

 Well, that's annoying.
-Unlike what I'd expect from the word embedding paper, our vector for "Queen" plus the gender offset is further away from the vector for "King" both in angle and Euclidean distance.
+Unlike what I'd expect from the word embedding paper, *the vector for "Queen" plus the gender offset is further away from the vector for "King" both in angle and Euclidean distance*.

 I'm also surprised by just how little the similarity metrics moved.
 Then again, the geometry is unclear here.
 The vector offset might be going in the wrong direction or under/overshooting.